Bip901/obsidian-native-rtl/README.md

 # Obsidian Native RTL

-This plugin utilizes Obsidian's *built-in* bidirectional text support to provide intuitive Right-To-Left and Left-To-Right directionality **per-line**, as is common in programs like Notepad.
+This plugin utilizes Obsidian's *built-in* bidirectional text support to provide intuitive Right-To-Left and Left-To-Right directionality **per-line**.

-* `Left Ctrl + Left Shift`: Make current line flow from left to right
+* `Left Ctrl + Left Shift`: Make selected lines flow from left to right
-* `Right Ctrl + Right Shift`: Make current line flow from right to left
+* `Right Ctrl + Right Shift`: Make selected lines flow from right to left

+If there's no selection, affects the line at the text cursor.

 This plugin works by inserting/removing invisible Unicode control characters within the text, which means your documents **render correctly** not only in Obsidian but also in **ANY** markdown/text editor that follows [Unicode BiDi standards](https://en.wikipedia.org/wiki/Bidirectional_text)!